misko/mlipview/fixes.md

 ## State Management Touchpoints
 - **Frontend**
   - After Option A, `SessionStateManager.captureSnapshot()` must copy `bond.imageDelta` into `snapshot.viewer.meshAssignments` (or a dedicated `viewer.bonds` array) and reapply it in `loadSnapshot`.
-  - `stateStore` should expose a helper to reset `latchedUntil` when rehydrating periodic modes so ghost visibility stays in sync after a load.
+  - The viewer’s drag/latch bookkeeping should expose a helper to reset `latchedUntil` when rehydrating periodic modes so ghost visibility stays in sync after a load.
 - **Backend**
   - `SessionState` can optionally cache the last `imageDelta` per bond to validate client uploads or to inform future server-side ghost exports.
   - Add targeted logging (behind `MLIPVIEW_RESUME_DEBUG` or a new flag) enumerating how many periodic bonds were generated per frame; this will aid regression triage.